Which are the best student loans?

 Private student loans may offer variable interest rate options instead of or in addition to fixed interest rates.
 In the current rising-rate environment, the cost of a variable-rate loan may increase significantly over the life of the loan.
 Private student loans with fixed interest rates may be resistant to increasing the length of the repayment term.

 Most private student loans require a creditworthy cosigner, who is really a co-borrower, equally obligated to repay the debt.
 Cosigning a loan may ruin the cosigner’s credit and make it more difficult for them to obtain new credit, such as refinancing a mortgage.

 Most private student loans do not provide transparent, up-front pricing, so it is best to shop around to find the lowest cost loan.
+The best advertised rate is not necessarily the rate you’ll get.
 Don’t be fooled by variable interest rates, which may seem to be less expensive, but are the equivalent of a fixed-rate loan with an interest rate that is as many as four percentage points higher.
 Fees are like up-front interest and the equivalent of a higher no-fee interest rate, with 4% in fees roughly equal to a one percentage point higher interest rate on a 10-year term.
 That, in turn, increases the monthly payment by as much as 5% and the total interest by as much as a quarter.